AcuGIS/OpenTileServer/README.rst

 Features
 --------

-- Install Tomcat
-- Install JDK
+- Load OSM Data
+- Load OSM data (city, country, continent or planet).
+- Postgres, PostGIS, and osm2pgsql
+- Installs Postgres, PostGIS, and osm2pgsql.
+- Installs and configures Apache for http or https
+- Mapnik, mod_tile, and renderd
+- OSM-carto or OSM-bright
-- Stop, Start, and Restart Tomcat
+- OpenLayer and Leaflet example page.
-- Edit Main Config Files
-- Deploy WARS

 Installation
 ------------